 QUALCOMM Incorporated is a semiconductors business with stocks listed in the US.
 Qualcomm shares (QCOM) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$134.34 – a decrease of 0.15% over the previous week.
+Its last market close was US$131.62 – an increase of 1.09% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Qualcomm

 - Compare share trading platforms.
 To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
 If you're just starting out, look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 - Search for Qualcomm.
 Find the share by name or ticker symbol: QCOM.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Qualcomm reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
 At last close price of US$142.38, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Qualcomm, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Qualcomm.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.